The Dick Clark Show: Top Ten

-At the end of each show, Clark would announce the ten most popular songs from the current Top 40 in reverse order from #10 on down to #1, as the "American Bandstand Top Ten".
+At the end of each show, Clark would announce the ten most popular songs from the current Top 40 in reverse order from number 10 on down to number 1, as the "American Bandstand Top Ten".
 On the first show, Clark played a brief soundclip from each top ten record as its title was announced.
 On each subsequent show, Clark played the soundclip only for those records which were "new" on the Top Ten that week.
-This ritual became so embedded in American culture that it was imitated in many different media and contexts throughout the years - a most-notable example being a nightly satirical piece during David Letterman's two late-night talk shows, Late Night and Late Show.